A Modern Approach To Adult Content Production.

 The new Adult Landscape

 You no longer need to have sex in order to make money in porn.
 In today’s technological reality, the majority of performers work solo as live adult video chat performers.
-More recently, the emergence of video sale sites (clip sites), private paid membership content sites (fan sites), and all sorts of public video sites (tube sites) for traffic generation have combined with social media to create an entire new ecosystem in adult video.
-One where performers control the entire production cycle of their own content.
+More recently, the emergence of video sale sites (clip sites), private paid membership content sites (fan sites), and all sorts of public video sites (tube sites) for traffic generation have combined with the power of social media to create a new ecosystem for the adult video industry, one where performers control the entire production cycle of their own content.

 We teach people how to succeed in this new landscape and offer broad management services to help performers increase their capabilities, produce more content, and make more money.
 Most of our performers work solo throughout their career.
 Some don’t.